Battle of Idlib (2015): Aftermath

 An exodus of thousands of Idlib city civilians to nearby towns and villages was reported a day after rebels took the city.
 Ahrar ash-Sham issued a statement where it called for a unified Sharia-based management of the city of Idlib by the groups that captured it.
 Ahrar ash-Sham also threatened to shell the besieged twin Shiite towns al-Fouaa and Kefraya in response to "any cowardly shelling carried out against the civilians in Idlib".
 Ajnad al-Sham announced that its military leader, Abu Abdullah Taoum, was killed during clashes around al-Fouaa.

 Meanwhile, the Western-backed Syrian National Coalition announced in a statement that it would shift its headquarters from Istanbul to Idlib city.
 The al-Nusra Front refuted this with Abdullah Mohammed al-Mheisnei, a top al-Nusra Islamic cleric, stating on his Twitter account “It is false that the [SNC] will enter Idlib!”.
 Fears had already surfaced that al-Nusra would possibly enforce a harsh religious rule over Idlib.
 At least one incident happened in the city, right after its capture, where foreign al-Nusra militants killed two Christians after hearing they worked in a liquor store.
 Consequently, Ahrar ash-Sham fighters rebuked the foreigners and set up checkpoints to protect Christians from them, with the group claiming to had secured 20 Christian families in Idlib.
 In response to al-Mheisnei, Ahmad Tu'mah, prime minister of the Syrian Interim Government, stated "it is not true that Jabhat al-Nusra refused our entry.
 It is actually a leader who rejected our entry and it is his right to express his opinion.
 We noticed during our work that not a single faction that currently represents the Army of Conquest attacked us.
 Moreover, Jabhat al-Nusra did not attack our relief convoys or our education or health work.
 The person talked about his point of view and did not issue any public statement in this regard.
 No one told us that it is forbidden for us to enter" and added that the Syrian interim government still intended to relocate to Idlib as long as they can be defended from attacks by the Assad government.
 Still, the question of whether an Islamic emirate would be established in Idlib remained.
 However, by the end of April, opposition forces established civil councils and public services.
-Still, an official message from al-Nusra leader Abu Mohammad al-Julani declared that the city would be governed according to Sharia, via Shura and a civil council, but showed no indication of declaring the Idlib the capital of an emirate.
+Still, an official message from al-Nusra leader Ahmed al-Sharaa declared that the city would be governed according to Sharia, via Shura and a civil council, but showed no indication of declaring the Idlib the capital of an emirate.
 In response to this, a Syria expert from the Al-Hayat newspaper believed Sharia implementation would be limited following pressure on Al-Nusra from Saudi Arabia and Qatar.